mpro34/MagicMayhem/README.md

 - Also, when zombies are killed, their bodies will continue to exist.
 If enough zombie corpses pile, it will contaminate the area and infect all players within that area.
 To avoid this, players will have to burn the bodies or freeze an melee them to eliminate the virus.

 The elements to start are Fire and Ice.
 Additions will be Storm and Void.
+The Melee weapons to start will be Fist, Baseball Bat, Sword.